felipecesr/music-store/README.md

--- PLEASE CONSIDER --
+##-- PLEASE CONSIDER --

 1. All the data (albums, tracks, price, cart) can come from wherever you wish, including being hard coded on the html.

-   You can use the same album data for the albums if you wish – the focus here is how these functionalities look and
+   You can use the same album data for the albums if you wish â€“ the focus here is how these functionalities look and

    interact with the user, not the data or how it comes to be.